 Another way to go about it is by comparing your traffic sources.
 Figure out which topics/content pages are driving maximum organic traffic to your website.
 Target these keywords and capitalize on the authority you’ve already created.

-You can also take inspiration from your competitors’ SEO strategies.
+You can also improve your SEO results by taking inspiration from your competitors’ strategies.
 Simply pick the keywords they are ranking for and create better content to beat them at their game.

 Narrow down your list of keywords by comparing their keyword difficulty and competition.